multifacet/kalium_artifact/README.md

 In order for kalium to intercept the request, the server needs a valid certificate chain.

-Copy the `python_server` folder into the controller node.
+Copy the `python_server` folder into the Kalium controller node.
 Follow the guide at [the certbot website](https://certbot.eff.org/instructions?ws=other&os=ubuntubionic) to get a certificate for the controller domain.
 When prompted for the domain, provide the publicly facing hostname of the controller node.

 Create a directory called `certs` in `srv_dir`.
 Copy `fullchain.pem` and `privkey.pem` to `certs`.